Image Credit: Getty Images / Peopleimages

 I told him about our buyer pulling out and where we stood.
 I told him we were still desperate to buy the house.
 After some negotiation, the estate agent told us the seller would wait... but not for long!

 Stress was running very high.
-It was difficult to cope with the migraines that were flaring up.
+Coping with moving house and migraine flare-ups became trickier than ever.
 The one thing that got me through was my work colleagues.
-Although COVID-19 was rampant on the wards, we all fiercely supported each other.
+Although COVID-19 was rampant in the hospital wards, we all fiercely supported each other.
 It was great to talk and get advice from them.

 Then, my estate agent called with good news.
-The buyer for the duplex was still interested, but at a reduced rate.
-After some negotiation on both sides, we reached a deal.
+The buyer for the duplex was still interested but at a reduced rate.
+After some back-and-forth, we reached a deal.
 Shaun and I thought we'd been through the mill, but we were only at the beginning.

 Now, in hindsight, I wish I had done everything at a steadier pace.
 The rushing didn't help my health, and I almost buckled under the pressure.
-My husband was more than happy to help with the day-to-day issues so I could recover.
-Yet, I can be head-strong and I wanted to make sure everything went without a glitch.
+My husband understands how chronic migraine impacts me; he knew I needed time to recover and helped whenever he could.
+Yet, I can be headstrong, and I wanted to make sure the move went without a glitch.

 Then our moving date got delayed.
 We were supposed to move in on a Friday but were held up until the following Thursday.
 We had to sleep on mattresses and tell the moving company to rearrange the date.

-When we finally moved in, I was so happy – it almost felt like the stress and migraines were worth it.
+When we finally walked through the door of our new home, I was so happy – it almost felt like the stress of moving house and migraine flare-ups were worth it.

 Everyone has a moving story.
 It's never easy.
 But for those living with a chronic health condition, it’s important to remember to look after and protect ourselves.

 I didn't do too well at that.
 If I've learned anything from this experience, it's to take my time.
 The stress and migraines I put myself through were unnecessary.
 I should have let my husband take the lead more.
-I should have put my health first.
+Instead, I hid migraine attacks and pushed on – which emotionally and physically sapped me.
+I should have prioritised my health and considered my chronic migraine rather than ignored it.

 I will be forever grateful that it worked out, but I know the process could have been easier.